rayanmargham/FNF-Godot-Engine/README.md

 They will be in extreme detail and will teach some godot basics as well
 # ModChart Support?
 Kinda, we will have two versions of the engine.
-One will be without ModChart Support and can be opened in annu Godot Editor Another will have ModChart Support But will require you to build the Godot engine with a Lua Module (we will provide the source you just need to compile it)
+One will be without ModChart Support and can be opened in any Godot Editor.
+Another will have ModChart Support But will require you to build the Godot engine with a Lua Module (we will provide the source you just need to compile it)